 There has long been a distinction made between the nature and extent of the duty to inspect trees on urban property (where the risk of harm from hazard trees is much greater) and rural property (where if the tree falls in the forest, it may not even make a noise if no one is around to hear it).
 Today’s case hones that duty a bit finer, relying on the same policy considerations – the risk from falling timber – but implicitly rejecting the rather coarse distinctions of urban versus rural.

 Dunlap v.
 Ridley Park Swim Club, 133 A.3d 64 (Pa.
 Superior Ct., 2015): One hot summer day in 2009, Maryann Dunlap was swimming at Ridley Park’s pool.
 While she was walking through the parking lot to leave, a tree located on property owned by Harper Associates – about 25 feet from the property line – fell on her.
 No part of the tree overhung Ridley Park’s property.
-The tree was dead and decaying, and had enough vines growing on it to warm Tarzan’s heart.
+The tree was dead and decaying, and it had enough vines growing on it to warm Tarzan’s heart.

-Harper Associates did not examine the tree or take any other action to ascertain if the tree posed a hazard to people on either on its land or on Ridley Park’s property.
+Harper Associates did not examine the tree or take any other action to ascertain if the tree posed a hazard to people either on its land or on Ridley Park’s property.

 Dunlap sued Ridley Park and Harper Associates.
-Ridley Park argued that Harper Associates was negligent, and thus liable for Maryann’s injuries.
+Ridley Park argued that Harper Associates was negligent and thus liable for Maryann’s injuries.
 Maryann’s expert witnesses provided reports concluding the same.

 Nevertheless, the trial court granted summary judgment to Harper Associates, finding that Ridley Park could not prove its case against codefendant Harper Associates because it did not call an expert witness to testify as to Harper Associates’ negligence.
 The trial court also concluded that the area in question was a “jungle” and, therefore, there was no legal duty for Harper Associates to inspect the tree.
-Therefore, the case was thrown out without a jury ever hearing it.
+Thus, the case was thrown out without a jury ever hearing it.

 Ridley Park appealed.